kevin-m-knight-gs/legend-engine/docs/emit/emit-coverage-plan.md

 uses a ModelJoin association but does not tag it (its free-form `tags:` say `modeljoin`, so the omission is in `features:` only).

-**(d) One descriptor is not discovered at all.**
+**(d) One descriptor was not discovered at all.**
-`relational-emit-models/relational-service-with-join.yaml` is missing the `.emit` infix. `EMITModelDiscovery.EMIT_YAML_SUFFIX` is `".emit.yaml"`, so the file is skipped silently — its four `.pure` sources under `relational-service-with-join/` never parse, compile, or execute.
-Its `features:` list also uses the pre-taxonomy unqualified form (`class`, `association`, `service`, …) rather than `domain:capability`, which is consistent with it never having been loaded.
-This is a dead test, not a passing one.
+`relational-emit-models/relational-service-with-join.yaml` was missing the `.emit` infix. `EMITModelDiscovery.EMIT_YAML_SUFFIX` is `".emit.yaml"`, so the file was skipped silently — its four `.pure` sources under `relational-service-with-join/` never parsed, compiled, or executed, and its `features:` list still used the pre-taxonomy unqualified form (`class`, `association`, `service`, …). §3.0 renamed it to `.emit.yaml` and converted its features to `domain:capability` form.
+On its first-ever execution it discovered, parsed, compiled, ran its service test suite, and generated a plan — all green (the `RelationalEMITTests` count rose 178 → 186, descriptors 24 → 25), so no source repair was needed.

 ---